okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 There is **no requirement** to create a comprehensive list of your datasets.
-The main point to bear in mind is whether it is feasible to publish this data at all (whether openly or otherwise) - example see the ‘What Data’ section above.
+The main point to bear in mind is whether it is feasible to publish this data at all (whether openly or otherwise) -
+see the ‘What Data’ section above.

 Asking the community
 --------------------

 We recommend that you ask the community in the first instance.
-That is, the people who will be accessing and using the data, are likely to have a good understanding of which data are valuable.
+That is the people who will be accessing and using the data, as they are likely to have a good understanding of which data could be valuable.

 1. Prepare a short list of potential datasets that you would like feedback on.
-It is not essential that this list concurs with what your expectations are, the main intention is to get a feel for the demand.
+It is not essential that this list concurs with your expectations, the main intention is to get a feel for the demand.
 This could be based on other countries' :term:`open data` catalogues.

 2. Create a request for comment.

 3. Publicise your request with a webpage.
-Make sure that it is possible to access the request on its own URL.
+Make sure that it is possible to access the request through its own URL.
 That way, when shared via social media, the request can be easily found.

 4. Provide easy ways to submit responses.
 Avoid requiring registration, as it reduces the number of responses.

-5. Circulate the request to relevant mailing lists, forums and individuals pointing back to the main webpage.
+5. Circulate the request to relevant mailing lists, forums and individuals, pointing back to the main webpage.

 6. Run a consultation event.
 Make sure you run it at a convenient time